rickardbrannvall/HEIDA/README.md

 Alternatively you can setup manually in ubuntu with at least jupyterlab installed (although there may be further requirements).

 Directories:
-- legacy_examples -- these are examples from a previous iteration of this repo built on TFHE Concrete in Rust
+- legacy_examples - examples from a previous iteration of this repo built on TFHE Concrete in Rust
-- python_examples -- these are the more current examples only in Python for both TenSEal CKKS and TFHE Concrete
+- python_examples - more current examples only in Python for both TenSEal CKKS and TFHE Concrete